vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/functional-apps/vtex-checkout-ui-custom-v0.md

 For this purpose, you can access the `History` tab using the desired Production workspace, load your last changes from `testredcolor` and then click on `Publish`, copying your configurations to the Production workspace you are currently working in.

-:warning: _The Header and Footer HTMLs are still configured using the admin's Portal (`/admin/portal/#/sites`).
+> ⚠️ _The Header and Footer HTMLs are still configured using the admin's Portal (`/admin/portal/#/sites`).
 In order to properly use the Checkout UI Custom app, it is strongly recommended to use the HTMLs stated below:_

 - **Header HTML:**